Native American Facts For Kids was written for young people learning about the Passamaquoddy tribe for school or home-schooling reports. We encourage

 Can you recommend a good book for me to read?

-Younger kids will enjoy Thanks To The Animals,
+Thanks To The Animals,

-For general cultural and historical information,
+a charming picture book by Sockabasin.
+For more detailed cultural and historical information,

-or Twelve Thousand Years is a
+Twelve Thousand Years is a

-good reference book for older kids.
+good reference book about Maine Indians.

 Giants of the Dawnland.

-The stories are told by a Penobscot Indian, but they are common to all the Wabanakis
+The stories are told by a Penobscot Indian, but they are common

-including the Passamaquoddy tribe.
+to all the Wabanakis including the Passamaquoddy tribe.

 How do I cite your website in my bibliography?

 You will need to ask your teacher for the format he or she wants you to use.
-Our names are Laura Redish and
+The authors' names are Laura Redish and

 Orrin Lewis and the title of our site is Native Languages of the Americas.
-The site was first created in 1998 and last updated in 2009.
+We are a nonprofit educational organization

 Thanks for your interest in the Passamaquoddy Indian people and their language!